2bttns/2bttns/app/README.md

 curl -s https://raw.githubusercontent.com/2bttns/2bttns/dockerize/install/docker-run/docker-run.sh | bash -s
 ```

-### View Your 2bttns Admin Console

-Navigate to [`http://localhost:3262`](http://localhost:3262) in your browser to view your 2bttns admin console, or to the proper host and port if you've configured them differently.

 ### Create Admin Users

 You can use the [2bttns-cli](https://www.npmjs.com/package/@2bttns/2bttns-cli) to create a new admin user.